loopbackio/loopback-next/docs/ROADMAP.md

 #### Bugs, developer experience, internal tooling

-- TS project reference, mocha parallel testing
+- mocha parallel testing
+- identify and investigate tests taking a longer time

 #### Switch from CLA to DCO

+- first iteration to consider: `loopback-next`, `loopback.io` and `loopback-datasource-juggler`.

 ---